Private, In-Home Tutoring in Norfolk, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Norfolk students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Norfolk, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 King Philip Regional School District serves students who reside in Norfolk, Plainville, and Wrentham.
 The schools follow the Massachusetts Curriculum Frameworks which focuses on the major topics of each subject and deepens students knowledge in them each year.
 One requirement for graduation is that seniors complete a senior project.
 They may create a project around school issues, such as bullying, cliques, funding for art and music programs, or mentoring programs.
 A final example is for students to get hands-on experience in a job they may someday pursue, such as teaching a mini-lesson they design in an elementary classroom.

 We currently cover the following Norfolk-area school district: King Philip Regional School District.